lucky-2000/my-first-project/README.md

 # my-first-project
-thus is my first project on html. i learnt about various tags and try to implement it on my first project.
+This is my first project on html.
+I learnt about various tags and try to implement it on my first project.